Bill Grant (Florida politician): Later career

 After leaving politics, he organized and is now CEO of MK Meridian, Inc, an international conflict resolution, trade, and diplomatic advisory firm.
 In that capacity, he has mediated numerous sovereign and commercial conflicts across Eastern Europe, the Middle East and Africa.
 He helped organize the United Africa Association, a 13-nation effort for promoting pan-African self-help, free-enterprise capitalism, and democracy.

 In 1997, with the assistance of the government of Egypt, he negotiated the end to the first Somali civil war and authored a draft constitutional government for that nation.
 He has been the senior advisor to two sovereign foreign governments and twice served as Special United States Congressional Envoy to international trouble spots.
 He served as Executive Vice President of Worldwide Chemical, LLC, a multi-faceted chemical production facility in Ukraine with 11,000 employees and a worldwide market.

 Family

-Grant is married to the former Janet Krawiec; they have two children; Madison Kathleen and Kinsey Regan.
-He has two children from a previous marriage: John Alan and Carter Richmond.
+Grant is married to the former Janet Krawiec.
+They have two children.
+Grant also has two children from a previous marriage.